elsewhencode/project-guidelines/README.md

 * Protect your `develop` and `master` branch .

     _why:_
-    > It protects your production-ready branches from reciving unexpected and irreversable changes. read more...
+    > It protects your production-ready branches from reciving unexpected and irreversible changes. read more...
 [Github](https://help.github.com/articles/about-protected-branches/) and [Bitbucket](https://confluence.atlassian.com/bitbucketserver/using-branch-permissions-776639807.html)

 ### 1.2 Git Workflow
 Because of most of the reasons above, we use [Feature-branch-workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#feature-branch-workflow) with [Interactive Rebasing](https://www.atlassian.com/git/tutorials/merging-vs-rebasing#the-golden-rule-of-rebasing) and some elements of [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows#gitflow-workflow) (naming and having a develop branch).
 The main steps are as follow: